Wilson194/OrodaelTurrim/docs/source/Gui.rst

 Spawn info tab
 -------------------

 In the `Spawn info tab` you can obtain information about enemy planning spawn.
-You can read about your scouting at **TODO**.
+You can read about your scouting at :ref:`spawn`.
 For each known round there is part with list of unit and they anticipated positions.
 Your scouts are not so good so there is information about position range and probability of positions.
 With the |show_visibility| you can display positions on the map (orange borders).

 Action log tab
 -------------------